malzarah/DW8086/Data Wizard's Work Plan.md

 * The research questions we plan to focus on and why they matter: **Vishekha, Nishi, Vincent and Malik**
 * The study organism or phenomenon: **Vincent**
 * The kind of decisions, interventions, or actions that analysis: **Vishekha, Nishi, Vincent and Malik**
-> Proof reader Vincent   ; Due Date for Team: 2nd October
+> Proofreader Vincent   ; Due Date for Team: 2nd October

 ### Audience Profiling - Vincent and Nishi